 Identifying conflicts early averts costly on-site corrections during construction work.
 When compliance checking follows an automated process, it identifies design discrepancies before they require change orders, which are often a cause of construction delays.
 Data from several projects indicate that when organizations implement robust compliance automation, they can achieve up to a 90% reduction in labor-related compliance violations.

 Self-checking capability before final submission further secures shorter review times and fewer approval delays.
 These features assist in elevating the quality of permit applications.
-Teams get to authenticate compliance internally, resolving feasible objections ahead of engaging with authorities.
+Teams can authenticate compliance internally, resolving feasible objections ahead of engaging with authorities.

 Real-World Tools and Technologies